-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: We serve English Learners, LTELs, low- income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 3.1 Action: Student Retention Need: We serve English Learners, LTELs, low- income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
 We have seen success in the retention rate for our student population, which is currently at 92.97%.
 Teachers and parents provided feedback indicating that they support the value of supporting student retention.
-Scope: Schoolwide needs.
+Ensuring that our English Learners, low-income and foster youth students are attending and remaining in school is critical to meeting their needs.
 To address this, we have trained personnel who provide outreach and monitoring of students so that their attendance is regular.
 We also have comprehensive incentive programs.
 We will continue these practices, for our English Learners, low-income and foster youth.
 These actions occur throughout the school year.
 We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
 An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
-We will also consider input from the parents, students and teachers.
-3.2 Action: Social and Emotional Supports Need: We serve English Learners, LTELs, low-income, and foster youth students, many of whom have sustained social and emotional trauma.
+We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
+We will also consider input from the parents, students, and teachers.
+3.2 Action: Social and Emotional Supports Need: We serve English Learners, LTELs, low- income, and foster youth students, many of whom have sustained social and emotional trauma.
 How we address this impacts our Success Rate, which measures graduation, retention and rematriculation.
 The Success Rate is currently 96.21%.
-Teachers and parents provided feedback indicating that they support the value of student success.
 We know that the success of our program is connected to student social-emotional health.
 To address this issue, we have trauma-informed practices that have helped address many of the social-emotional needs of our English learners, LTELs, low-income, and foster youth students.
 Programs such as our SEL, counseling, support personnel, social workers, professional development, and special programs such as yoga and dog therapy, have a positive impact on our students.
 This action is provided on an ongoing basis, throughout the school year.
-Staff and teachers are all diligent in watching for signs of trauma and are quick to provide support.
-We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
+Staff and teachers are We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
 We will also consider input from the parents, students, and teachers.